 Composting is the concept of taking organic materials such as food scraps and leaves and turning them into a rich soil amendment (compost) using four basic ingredients: nitrogen, carbon, water and air.
-We believe composting is a practice that brings the community together and it has here since 2016.
+We believe composting is a practice that brings the community together, as it has here since 2016.
 It is full of environmental benefits focused on reducing waste pollution, while creating a valuable resource.
 We use the finished product to organically feed our plants and minimize the usage of conventional fertilizer and have available to the community to do the same.
-Our hub is full of life, a mini ecosystem in the garden.
-We hold regular workshops with Cassidy from Miami Natural (http://miaminatural.com/) where you can learn how to compost hands on.
-Volunteers are accepted to help turn and manage the piles, please e-mail firstname.lastname@example.org more information.
+Our hub is full of life, a mini ecosystem in the Garden.
+We hold regular workshops where you can learn how to compost hands on.
+Volunteers are accepted to help turn and manage the piles, please e-mail firstname.lastname@example.org for more information.

 Our community compost program accepts food scraps from residents/single family households.
 There is signage to show where to drop off and explain the 4 different stages of our system.

 What is accepted: Fruits, veggies, coffee grounds, egg shells, small amounts of shredded paper.

 Location: Just inside our staff entrance in the 19th Street parking lot, to the right.
 SW corner of the Garden, behind the Native Garden.

 Drop off hours: Garden hours of operation, Tuesday-Sunday 9am-5pm.

 New compost hub on 85th Street and Collins Ave.
 Drop off – 24/7 with residential code.
 Register here to get the code: http://www.mbrisingabove.com/north-beach-composting-hub-program